shahidakhter786/wazuh-criminalip-integration/README.md

 (https://github.com/shahidakhter786/wazuh-criminalip-integration) to your Wazuh server.

 2. Set Up the Python Script:
 — The `custom-criminalip.py` script needs to be configured with your CriminalIP API key.
 This script queries CriminalIP’s API and processes the data received.
-Add your API key in the python script.
+Add your API key in the ossec.conf Integration block.
-— Place the script in the appropriate directory on your Wazuh server.
+— Place the script in the integratons folder on your Wazuh server.

 3. Deploy the Rules:
 — The `rules.xml` file contains the necessary rules for Wazuh to parse and act upon the data received from CriminalIP.
 — Copy this file into the Wazuh rules directory to enable the integration.

 4. Update Wazuh Configuration:
 — Use the provided `ossec.conf` to ensure that Wazuh is correctly configured to use the CriminalIP integration.
 This configuration file includes settings that direct Wazuh to trigger alerts based on CriminalIP data.
+Add your API key in the ossec.conf

 5. Test the Integration:
 — After setting everything up, run test alerts through Wazuh to verify that the integration is functioning as expected.
 Check if Wazuh is generating alerts with enriched data from CriminalIP.